terriblegoodday/SpeakTime/README.md

-SpeakTime (iOS 7)
+SpotlightActivator (iOS 11-12)
 =========

-Activator listener to speak current time
+Activator listener to reveal spotlight (like the swipe down from status bar in iOS 10 did)